Battle of Bourgaon

 Roman Africa, with the provinces of Byzacena, Zeugitana and Numidia.

-The Battle of Bourgaon, or Mount Bourgaon took place in the summer of 535 at Mount Bourgaon in central Tunisia between Byzantine troops and a numerically superior Berber rebels.
+The Battle of Bourgaon took place in the summer of 535 at Mount Bourgaon (Note: The location of the mountain is unknown.) in central Tunisia between Byzantine troops and numerically superior Berber rebels.

-The Berber rebels camped on the foothills of the Bourgaon mountain, giving them a defensive advantage over the Byzantines.
+The Berber rebels camped at the Bourgaon mountain, giving them a defensive advantage over the Byzantines.
 During the night, Byzantine troops scaled the opposite side of the slope without being noticed and launched an attack from both sides at dawn, catching the Berbers off guard.
 The Byzantines routed the rebels, reportedly killing or wounding nearly all their fighters and forcing the remaining leaders to flee into the Berber Kingdom of Arris.
 It marked the end of the first stage of the Berber revolt.

-Perlude
+Prelude

+The Battle of Bourgaon took place in the aftermath of the Vandalic War (533–534), which was fought in North Africa between the Byzantine Empire and the Vandal Kingdom as part of Emperor Justinian I's efforts to reclaim former Western Roman territories.
+Justinian sent an army led by Belisarius, who landed in September 533 and defeated the Vandals at the Battle of Ad Decimum, soon capturing Carthage.
+The Vandals were decisively defeated again at the Battle of Tricamarum in December.
+The Vandal king Gelimer surrendered in 534, ending the Vandal kingdom.

-Byzantine General Belisarius after his victory in the Vandalic War in Africa had to return back to Constantinople to deal with rumors against him in the royal court of Justinian I. Belisarius anticipated that the Berbers, who had remained quiet largely out of fear of him, would revolt upon his departure.
+Byzantine General Belisarius, after his victory in the Vandalic War in Africa, had to return to Constantinople to deal with rumors against him in the royal court of Justinian I. Belisarius anticipated that the Berbers, who had remained quiet largely out of fear of him, would revolt upon his departure.
 He placed most of his bucellarii under Solomon's command and instructed him to put down the rebellion.
 The Berbers rebelled on the news of Belisarius' departure.

 The Berbers invaded Byzacena and defeated the local Byzantine garrison, ambushing and killing its commanders, Aigan and Rufinus the Thracian, which damaged the morale of the Byzantine troops.
 After diplomatic entreaties over the winter failed, and with his forces bolstered to some 18,000 men following the arrival of reinforcements, in spring 535 Solomon led his troops into Byzacena.
-In early 535, Solomon defeated the Berber rebels, under their chiefs Cutzinas, Esdilasas, Iourphouthes and Mesidinissas, in the Battle of Mammes.
-The Berbers retreated, and regrouped at Mount Bourgaon, while the Byzantines sought to put an end to the revolt.
+In early 535, Solomon defeated the Berber rebels, under their chiefs Cutzinas, Esdilasas, Iourphouthes, and Mesidinissas, in the Battle of Mammes.
+The Berbers retreated and regrouped at Mount Bourgaon, while the Byzantines sought to put an end to the revolt.